ChenYangyao/hipp/README.md

 Rank: 4, Local Data: 4,4,4,4,4, Received Data: 3,3,3,3,3
 ```
 `Master-slave scheduling`: a counter class that supports task distribution.
 Each process calls get() method to fetch the value of the counter and add 1 to it.
-`Synchronization`: the spin lock class gives a simple way of constructing critical region.
+`Synchronization`: the spin lock and mutex classes give simple ways of constructing critical region.
 ```c++
 HIPP::MPI::CounterS<> cnt(comm);            // start a counter
 int max_val = 16;